Linux Installations

 chmod +x ExpanDrive-*.AppImage

-You can now run ExpanDrive and start configuring your Integrations.
+Run ExpanDrive and configure your [Integrations](/integrations.md).

-Installing or Updating ExpanDrive's Public Key
+## Installing or Updating ExpanDrive's Public Key

-Debian and Ubuntu based distributions
+### Debian and Ubuntu Based Distributions

 curl https://packages.expandrive.com/keys/expandrive.asc | gpg --dearmor > packages.expandrive.gpg